 Step 5: Your employee will then submit a receipt for monthly premiums, a doctor's visit, lab work, a prescription refill, or a qualified medical expense.
 As a business owner, you can decide whether you will reimburse for insurance premiums and medical expenses or just insurance premiums.
 You'll just need to tell your team ahead of time.

 Step 6: You pay them back.
 Super simple.

-Top benefits of Qualified Small Employer HRAs
+What are the top benefits of Qualified Small Employer HRAs?

 We are definitely QSEHRA enthusiasts over here at Take Command, so we will just give you our top five favorite things about QSEHRA instead of all of them.
 The list is simply too long.